-Whitecap notifies area users & rights holders (oil & gas, trappers, guides & outfitters, irrigation districts, etc.) and provides them with a Public Awareness Pamphlet annually.
+Whitecap notifies area users (oil & gas, trappers, guides & outfitters, irrigation districts, etc.), rights holders & non-resident landowners (BC only) and provides them with a Public Awareness Pamphlet annually.

 3.2.3 Landowners / Excavators / Contractors

 Whitecap has developed a Pipeline Safety Awareness pamphlet for its CER regulated pipelines and provides it to any landowners / excavators / contractors.
 The pamphlet includes information on identifying pipeline markers, contacting Call Before You Dig, contacting Whitecap, identifying a leak and what to do if contact is accidently made with a pipeline.